sngular/kloadgen/README.md

 ___

-KLoadGen is kafka load generator plugin for jmeter designed to work with AVRO schema Registries.
-It allows to send kafka messages with a structure defined as an AVRO Subject.
-It connects to the Scheme Registry Server, retrieve the subject to send and generate a random messages every time.
+KLoadGen is kafka load generator plugin for jmeter designed to work with AVRO and JSON schema.
+It allows sending kafka messages with a structure defined as an AVRO Schema or a Json Schema.
+It connects to the Scheme Registry Server, retrieve the subject to send and generate a random message every time.

 ## Getting Started

 ___

-KLoadGen includes four main components
+KLoadGen includes six main components

 * **KLoadGen Kafka Sampler** : This jmeter java sampler sends messages to kafka.
 THere are 3 different samples base on the Serializer class used: